 We produce two types of cat litter products, traditional coarse and scoopable.
 Coarse litters have absorbent and odor controlling characteristics.
 Scoopable litters have the additional characteristic of clumping when exposed to moisture, allowing the consumer to selectively dispose of the used portion of the litter.
 Our coarse and scoopable products are sold under our Cat's Pride and Jonny Cat brand names.
 We also package and market Cat's Pride Kat Kit and Jonny Cat cat litter in a disposable tray, as well as Jonny Cat litter pan liners.
-We manufacture the Fresh Step brand of coarse cat litter for The Clorox Company ("Clorox") and other private label cat litters.
+We manufacture the Fresh Step brand of coarse cat litter for The Clorox Company and other private label cat litters for other customers.
 These other private label products are sold through independent food brokers and our sales force to major retail outlets.

-We have three long-term supply arrangements (only one of which is material) under which we manufacture branded traditional litters for other marketers.
+We have two long-term supply arrangements (only one of which is material) under which we manufacture branded traditional litters for other marketers.
 Under these co-manufacturing relationships, the marketer controls all aspects of sales, marketing, and distribution, as well as the odor control formula, and we are responsible for manufacturing.
-Our material agreement is with Clorox under which Clorox has developed Fresh Step premium coarse cat litter products and under which we have an exclusive right to supply Clorox's requirements for Fresh Step coarse cat litter up to certain levels.
+Our material agreement is with Clorox, under which we have the exclusive right to supply Clorox's requirements for Fresh Step coarse cat litter up to certain levels.